-I’ve been in the trenches recently, fighting a battle I didn’t see coming and I didn’t want to entertain.
+I’ve been in the trenches, fighting a battle I didn’t see coming and I didn’t want to entertain.
 To make matters worse, I’ve seen this enemy before.
 A different face maybe, but similar tactics and all-too-familiar lies.

 The blows have come one.
 After.
 Another.
 And at times, it has felt like I could not catch my breath in between.
 At times, it has felt like too much.